pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 - If $exp(\beta)$ < 1: An increase in X is associated with a decreased hazard (lower risk) of the event occurring.
 - If $exp(\beta)$ = 1: X has no effect on the hazard rate.

 So our case we can see that having an occupation in  the fields of Finance or Health would seem to induce a roughly 25% increase in the hazard risk of the event occuring over the baseline hazard.
-Interestingly we can see that the inclusion of the `intention` predictor seems to be important as a unit increase intention moves the dial similarly - and intention is a 0-10 scale.
+Interestingly we can see that the inclusion of the `intention` predictor seems to be important as a unit increase of the `intention` metric moves the dial similarly - and intention is a 0-10 scale.

 These are not time-varying - they enter __once__ into the weighted sum that modifies the baseline hazard.
 This is the proportional hazard assumption - that while the baseline hazard can change over time the difference in hazard induced by different levels in the covariates remains constant over time.
 The Cox model is popular because it allows us to estimate a changing hazard at each time-point and incorporates the impact of the demographic predictors multiplicatively across the period.
 The proportional hazards assumption does not always hold, and we'll see some adjustments below that can help deal with violations of the proportional hazards assumption.